jfiser247/spire-dev/docs/script_fixes_summary.md

-# Fresh Install Script Fixes Summary
+# Script Fixes Reference

-This document summarizes the fixes applied to the fresh-install script and related components to resolve reliability issues.
+This technical reference documents improvements made to the fresh-install script and deployment components.
+This information is primarily useful for developers working on the deployment scripts or troubleshooting advanced setup issues.

+> 💡 **Looking for setup help?** Check out the [Fresh Install Setup Guide](fresh_install_guide.md) for step-by-step instructions.

 ## Issues Resolved